mhr1204-repo/BasicGrid/README.md

-# BasicRallyGrid
+# BasicGrid
-My first app with a Rally Grid
+My first app with a Grid